Skip to main content

 Based on time period

-Based on number of classes
+Based on number of sessions

-Choosing the Right Pricing Type
+Choosing the Right Pricing Model

 Use Duration-Based pricing when: